peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool Remove(
         PeterO.Cbor.CBORObject obj);

  If this object is an array, removes the first instance of the specified item from the array.
-If this object is a map, removes the item with the given key from the map.
+If this object is a map, removes the item with the given key from the map.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>obj</i>: The item or key to remove.

 <b>Return Value:</b>

- `true`  if the item was removed; otherwise, `false`  .
+ `true` true if the item was removed; otherwise,  `false` false .

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter  <i>obj</i>
  is null (as opposed to CBORObject.Null).

  * System.InvalidOperationException:
 The object is not an array or map.